The Frizzled Leek

 This recipe might sound fancy, but it's incredibly simple!
 Just shake together pumpkin, vodka, Kahlua, warming spices, espresso, and creamer for the ultimate Autumn Martini.

-If you love pumpkin recipes and want more, check out my Healthy Pumpkin Muffins, Gluten Free Pumpkin Pancakes, and Homemade Pumpkin Ice Cream.
+If you love pumpkin recipes and want more, check out my Healthy Pumpkin Muffins, Gluten Free Pumpkin Pancakes, and Pumpkin Spice Ice Cream.

 Jump to: